siemens/CtrlppCheck/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability please send an email to `oss-security@etm.at`.
+We will get back to you within 48 hours.
 First check for existing reports about your finding and provide additional information or issue a new report providing detailed data about regarding software version and environment of the incident.